+However, in case the margins of safety are low and a simple approximation cannot be accepted, such as for honeycomb crushing, it is advised to determine the crushing allowable by test (see, for example, the ECSS-E-HB-32-22).

 Repeated Loading to a Point above Yield

 Point E of Figure 7-26 represents a joint tightened to a preload FV,1, which induces stresses in the fastener that are below its yield stress.
 At the first application of the external load, FA, the fastener feels an extra load , which takes its highest stressed region beyond its yield strength (along the path EFG.).
 This causes permanent deformation of the fastener and local work hardening of the deformed material.
-If the applied external load is then removed, the fastener’s preload will reduce from point E to a lower value, point H. If FA is reapplied, the fastener load needs to exceed point G before that work hardened part of the fastener can yield again.
-However, there will be an adjacent part of the fastener that yields at a lower load (as it has not workhardened) allowing further permanent deformation to take place.
+If the applied external load is then removed, the fastener’s preload can reduce from point E to a lower value, point H. If FA is reapplied, the fastener load needs to exceed point G before that work hardened part of the fastener can yield again.
+However, there can be an adjacent part of the fastener that yields at a lower load (as it has not workhardened) allowing further permanent deformation to take place.